matter123/mossy/docs/style.md

 File Guidelines
 ===============
 File names and directories should always be written so that they can be written with the minimal of difficulty on most keyboards.
-This means you should almost always use only charcters from the following list
+This means you should almost always use only characters from the following list

     a b c d e f g h i j k l m n o p q r s t u v w x y z